 In this edition of Meet The Team we talk to Charlotte Blick, Private Clients Account Handler at Footman James.
-Charlotte talks to us about how the other half live, what it’s like to try and buy a house in lockdown, continually losing at Monopoly - and why insurance can ruin a good view…
+Charlotte talks to us about what it’s like to try and buy a house in lockdown, continually losing at Monopoly - and why insurance can ruin a good view…

 FJ: What sort of Private Client accounts do you handle?

 C: I focus on high net worth clients.
 Typically someone will come to me with a big or an unusual risk, like an art collection, or a car collection, and then I’ll get under the skin not just of that risk but all their other insurance needs, and then package it all up and build a quote to put everything in one place.
 I’ve got a wide range of insurers to go to, with bespoke rates and wordings.
 Lots of insurers actually like to take on big portfolios because it means they can get a really good picture of a client, their behaviour, and how much they take care of and value the things they’re insuring.

 FJ: Tell us about some of the things you’ve insured!